Design Ideas Submission Guide

 How do I maximize my chance of Design Idea success?

 From most to least likely to succeed: Build and test it –> Only simulate it –> Only draw it.
 If you supply a circuit photograph and/or a scope capture, that's great.
 In fact, why not demonstrate your circuit on YouTube?
 We can embed your video right in the Design Idea (try to keep it under two minutes).
-If you only simulated, provide some results (and the simulation file or CircuitLab URL).
+If you only simulated, provide some results (and the simulation file).
 But if the circuit is only a glint in your eye, we'll need a really good reason to consider it!
 What else do we look for in a Design Idea?
 It should possess some combination of usefulness, educational value, novelty, and general appeal.
 The more of these boxes you can tick off, the better.

 Can I send my idea to more than one magazine at a time?